Ayurveda, Tantra & Living Intimacy

 This relational field of consciousness reveals how we impact and are impacted by our surroundings.
 It challenges the conventional notion that intimacy is confined to private partnerships, highlighting that we can foster intimacy with all aspects of life, including relationship ourselves, our communities, and the broader realities in which we exist.

-Healthy relationships arise from how we nurture these connections, shaping our experiences and meaning-making processes.
 Our capacity for kindness towards ourselves and others plays a pivotal role in enhancing the quality of our intimacy and has a profound effect on the mind and the spirit.
 When relationships are thriving and intimacy is full and honest, the heart can be open.
 Conflicts move from acts of strife and division into our greatest liberator of love.
 The relational field is, at its heart, a horizontal experience connecting heart-to- heart— weaving us into a rich tapestry of relatedness.